What Does Jordyn Woods's NDA Mean for Her Interview with Jada?

 RELATED: Why People Think Jordyn Woods's Relationship with the Smith Family Will Save Her

 Devin McRae, a Los Angeles-based lawyer that has dealt with secrecy provisions told The Wrap that NDAs can be challenged.
 However, most of the time, the involved parties would rather not weather the potential firestorm of negative press, like what happened with Harry Weinstein and Zelda Perkins.
 In Woods's case, if Kris Jenner and her legal team challenged anything that she said, it could be seen as vindictive or confrontational instead of secretive or as a way to protect the Kardashian family.
-For their part, the family hasn't issued any statements, though Cosmo does add that they're understandably "pissed" because Woods headed to Red Table Talk before apologizing to any of them.
+For their part, the family hasn't issued any statements, though Cosmo does add that they're understandably "pissed" because Woods headed to Red Table Talk instead of privately apologizing.
+(People, however, reports she had tried, but the fam wasn't ready to hear her out.)

 PBS writes that "in practice, when somebody breaks a non-disclosure agreement, they face the threat of being sued and could be required to pay financial damages and related costs" and adds that "contracts act more as a scare tactic."